Providing the best service to clients and the community has been Eastman & Smith's mission since its founding in 1844.

 Upon William Baker’s death in 1894, the Firm continued to practice, adding other attorneys including LeRoy E. Eastman.
 The Firm became known as Smith, Baker, Effler, Allen & Eastman.
 The Firm name has undergone seven additional name changes, becoming Eastman & Smith Ltd. in 1996.

-After being located for 65 years in what is now the Huntington Bank Building at the southeast corner of Madison and Huron, the Firm returned to Summit Street in 1992, to One Seagate, where it now occupies the 24th and 25th floors.
+After being located for 65 years in what is now the Huntington Bank Building at the southeast corner of Madison and Huron, the Firm returned to Summit Street in 1992, to One Seagate, where it now occupies the 27th floor.
 The Firm also has two additional Ohio offices in Columbus and Findlay and an office in Detroit, Michigan.

 Over the years, the Firm has seen many changes.
 Currently our team provides legal services to both individual and corporate clients in a variety of backgrounds, including publicly-held corporations; privately-held commercial, industrial, manufacturing and service businesses of all sizes; public employers; professional practices; hospitals and related health care institutions; financial institutions; construction companies; and insurance carriers.
 Just as in 1844, we are committed to serving our clients to the best of our abilities.